nuxt/docs/en/guide/index.md

 This way, you can host your generated web application on any static hosting!

 The best example is this website.
-It is generated and hosted on Github Pages:
+It is generated and hosted on GitHub Pages:
 - [Source code](https://github.com/nuxt/nuxtjs.org)
 - [Generated code](https://github.com/nuxt/nuxtjs.org/tree/gh-pages)